Microtonality

 S --> _tempo(2) _scale(grama, sa_4) sa_4 r4_4 g3_4 m1_4 p4_4 d3_4 n3_4 sa_5 _scale(just intonation, C4) C4 D4 E4 F4 G4 A4 B4 C5 _scale(piano, C4) do4 re4 mi4 fa4 sol4 la4 si4 do5

-Diatonic scale in grama-murcchana, just-intonation and tempered stretched-octave tunings
+Diatonic scales in the grama-murcchana, just-intonation and tempered stretched-octave tunings

 The differences are barely perceptible for a simple reason: the first two are identical, since this just intonation scale is a special case of grama-murcchana, while the piano scale is a fair approximation of the former.
 This can be seen in the following Csound score: